bergesinstitute/graf-method/book-4-unit-7.md

 2. I have never bought that book.
 I have never bought it.
 3. Have you met my sister Mary?
 Have you met her?
 4. I have read them (m).
-5. I have never drunk more than (más de) three liters of water in one day.
+5. I have never drunk three liters of water in one day.
 I have never drunk them.
 6. She has not called him yet.
 7. We have never worn it (f).
 8. They have always loved them (f).